DileepSathya/first_end_to_end_ML/README.md

-9.This loggwr will help us to log the process easily 8.in that __init__.py file we can create a logs folder by calling a create file 9.which will call the function create_file function in src/MLOPS/utils/common.py 10.in that logs folder logging.log file is created which will store every log which the program generated
+9.This loggwr will help us to log the process easily 8.in that __init__.py file we can create a logs folder by calling a create file 9.which will call the function create_file function in src/MLOPS/utils/common.py 10.this function will create logs folder and logging.log file this logging.log file is will save our loggings 11.to create logs folder as mentioned below i created a params/params.yaml(modified in emplate .py) from that i will create the logs/logging.log file
+12.